 Knee swelling when walking?

 I often find most people don’t make progress simply because they aren’t sure what to do or where to start.
-This free guide will give you the knowledge you need to start taking action today.
+This free challenge will give you the knowledge you need to start taking action today.

 Disclaimer: This post is for general informational purposes only.
 It should not be used to self-diagnose and it is not a substitute for a medical exam, cure, treatment, diagnosis, and prescription or recommendation.
 It does not create a doctor-patient relationship between Dr. Kuhn and you.
 You should not make any change in your health regimen or diet before first consulting a physician and obtaining a medical exam, diagnosis, and recommendation.
 Move Well Age Well, LLC and Dr. Alyssa Kuhn, PT, DPT are not liable or responsible for any advice, course of treatment, diagnosis or any conclusions drawn, services or product you obtain through this post, video or site.
 Complete all exercises at your own risk.